-AAtotal of 7 little penguin mtDNA haplotypes were identified in long-nosed fur seal diets (Fig. 5a),, based on selection of the most abundant unique sequences of penguin DNA within samples.
-All 10 samplesAll containing little penguin DNA were subsequently searched for the presence of these 7 mtDNA haplotypes.
-Thus whilst 2 haplotypes were detected as being from Barunguba samples, we do detect additional haplotypes when searching those same samples for haplotypes that could come from elsewhere (Figs. 5b).Of these 10samples, 5 contained a single haplotype, whilst 5 contained between 2–6 individual mtDNA haplotypes or individual penguins (Fig. 5b).
-Logically, two distinct genetic haplotypes present within a sample, represent at least two distinct individual birds consumed.
-Thus, we posit at least 21 individual penguins were consumed across all samples, from two sampling locations and multiple seasons.
+From the six scats containing abundant penguin DNA, a total of five mtDNA haplotypes were identified in samples from Cape Bridgewater (haplotypes 1–2 and 4–5) and Barunguba (haplotypes 1–3) (Fig. 5a).
+Only haplotype 3 was unique to Barunguba, the remaining five haplotypes were detected at both sites (Figs. 5b).
+Haplotype 1 was identified three different single sources of DNA from penguins from southeastern Australia (see reference material in Appendix S1.4).
+Across all ten penguin positive scat samples, six contained a single haplotype, whilst the remaining four contained between 2–4 haplotypes (Fig. 5b).
+Taking two distinct genetic haplotypes present within a sample to represent at least two distinct individual birds consumed, we estimate at least 16 individual penguins were consumed across the 99 scat samples, from two sampling locations and multiple seasons.

 Discussion